Schumer: Deal reached on major parts of $500B virus aid

 With small-business owners reeling during a coronavirus outbreak that has shuttered much economic activity, the administration has been pressing for an immediate replenishment of the paycheck protection program.
 But Democrats sought additional money in a replay of the tactical jockeying that caused the recently-passed rescue measure to spiral to about $2 trillion.

-Talks have dragged as the two sides have quarreled over the design of a nationwide testing regime, among other unsettled pieces
+Talks have dragged as the two sides have quarreled over the design of a nationwide testing regime, among other unsettled pieces.

-"I heard today from our legislative affairs team that they are hopeful we can get a deal this week," top White House adviser Kellyanne Conway said Monday on Fox News.
+Democrats were rebuffed in a request for another $150 billion in aid to revenue-strapped state governments but did win the ability to used recently appropriated federal funds to cover revenue losses from the economic shutdown in stead of using it only for costs related to suppressing COVID-19.

+The administration says further state aid will come in the next relief bill.
+There's also pressure to help cities with populations of less than 500,000 that were shut out of the massive $2 trillion relief bill that passed last month.

+Schumer said Monday that he had talked to Federal Reserve Board Chairman Jerome Powell and that Powell said the Fed is working to open up the Main Street Lending program to nonprofits and municipal governments.

 The emerging accord links the administration's effort to replenish the small-business fund with Democrats' demands for more money for hospitals and virus testing.
-It would provide more than $300 billion for the small-business payroll program, with $60 billion or so set aside for community lenders that seek to focus on underbanked neighborhoods and rural areas.
+It would provide more than $300 billion for the small-business payroll program, with $60 billion or so set aside for community lenders that seek to focus on under-banked neighborhoods and rural areas.

 Another $60 billion would be available for a small-business loans and grants program that has previously been aimed at helping businesses harmed by natural disasters like hurricanes.
 Additionally, it would bring $75 billion for hospitals and $25 billion for testing, according to those involved in the talks.